Early Years as Searcher/CEO

 Another searcher/CEO reflected, “I frequently wondered whether I was the right person for the job – the company is sales-oriented and I’m not a sales person and feel I’m the wrong person for the job.
 However, I landed a new client as the results of new marketing efforts and that put the wind back in my sails.
 In the worst slump, when I had decided to call it quits, I talked to other searchers who had been at the brink of quitting before.
 And, ultimately, realized that although I wasn’t the best person for the job from a skills point of view, I was the only person who had the subject matter expertise and business context to get the job done!”

 Another searcher/CEO looked back over their 4 years, “I certainly had very low times when I felt that it was possible that our company would fail; like being in a burning building.
+The early years were all about human resource issues.
+It took a while to realize that no person was indispensable.
 My partner went through some difficult times also.
 I have been extremely excited or extremely terrified and sometimes both.
 I was motivated by a very high level of conviction that the market opportunity we were pursuing will be large, achievable, and psychically rewarding.
 Now my priorities and what I spend my time on are completely different than they were in those early years.”

 On the other hand, after 2 years, Andy Rougeot at RG Maintenance reports, “Geographic expansion has kept me engaged and going forward.
 The challenges of growing a formerly single geography operations to multi site locations has added additional complexity and reward to the business, keeping me positively engaged.”